sensorbee/docs/source/bql.rst

 ################

 This part describes the use of the BQL Language in SensorBee.
-We start with describing the general syntax of BQL, then explain how to create the structures for data in-/output and stateful operations.
+It starts with describing the general syntax of BQL, then explain how to create the structures for data in-/output and stateful operations.
 After that, the general processing model and the remaining BQL query types are explained.
-Finally, we list operators and functions that can be used in BQL expressions.
+Finally, a list of operators and functions that can be used in BQL expressions is provided.

 .. include:: bql/syntax.rst
 .. include:: bql/io.rst